 Wider reading around the topics covered in P3 is encouraged.
 Additional reading references related to the syllabus are given, but in addition there are regular articles published in the Student Accountant which are relevant and useful.

-Articles in the Student Accountant are reviewed and approved by the examiner so they are valuable support material, not to be ignored.
+Articles in the Student Accountant are reviewed and approved by the examining team so they are valuable support material, not to be ignored.

 Case studies only contain relevant material so the more information there is in the question, the more material is available for use in the answers.
-However, the examiner is aware of the time pressure faced by P3 candidates so we hope to reduce the length of case studies gradually over time.
+However, the examining team are aware of the time pressure faced by P3 candidates so they hope to reduce the length of case studies gradually over time.